Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/dev-workflow-codespaces.md

 Go to [Github Codespaces](https://github.com/codespaces) and use the Blank quick start template to create a new codespace.
 You can also do this within Visual Studio Code by installing the Visual Studio Codespaces plugin.
 This recipe will focus on using the browser, but the same steps apply to using VS Code.

-These steps assume you already have an XM Cloud repository based on the XM Cloud Foundation Head starter kit and have gone through the steps of adding the devcontainer.json file.
+These steps assume you already have a SitecoreAI repository based on the SitecoreAI Foundation Head starter kit and have gone through the steps of adding the devcontainer.json file.

 Next, we need to initialize the codespace with a git repository.
 Open a terminal in the root of the codespace and run: